Jonas1015/chacc-api/README.md

 ### Dependency Management

-The Open-TZ platform uses a centralized dependency management system to ensure a stable and consistent environment.
+The AdCore API platform uses a centralized dependency management system to ensure a stable and consistent environment.
 When a module is installed, enabled, or disabled, the platform re-resolves all dependencies from the backbone and every enabled module to create a single, unified `compiled_requirements.lock` file.
 This file is then used to install all necessary packages into the environment.

 **How it Works:**